fatherdougalmaguire/fatherdougalmaguire.github.io/privacy.md

 As per the [Ko-fi privacy policy](https://more.ko-fi.com/privacy "Ko-fi privacy policy")

-#### Utterances
+#### Giscus
-The commenting system is powered by a GitHub app called [Utterances](https://utteranc.es/ "Utterances").
+The commenting system is powered by a GitHub app called [Giscus](https://giscus.app "Giscus").

-In and of itself, Utterances does not track user activity.
-But it uses the GitHub issue subsystem as a repository and so you will need to log into GitHub to leave a comment.
+In and of itself, Giscus does not track user activity.
+But it uses the GitHub discussion subsystem as a repository and so you will need to log into GitHub to leave a comment.

 If you do so,  you will be covered by GitHub privacy policies.